kallaway/100-days-of-code/r1-log.md

 Today's Progress: I started with SQL interactive course; I learned so many new codes for SQL.
 Then, I watched some CSS positioning course.
 I really liked PluralSight.
 Then, did one project about average calculator app.
 It was short; but I need to use ES6 more.
 Also, did some short javascript interactive courses and learned error handling in c#.

 Feelings: I am feeling motivated; but I wish I could also live my life a little.
 I am not even going outside.
 I hope it will not be always like this.

+Day 68: February 09, 2020

+Today's Progress: Continued PluralSight Courses, finished ES6 course, it was good; but I need to look back to slides and take its course.
+Then, watched and coded along in C# project.
+Learned about fields and states.
+I learned about constructors in C# and learned that classes especially constructors are used to make the code to encapsulate.
+Also, started landing project; but I didn't complete.

+Feelings: I am so motivated because of PluralSight free weekend courses.
+I tried to absotb every course I could take and I checked my settings to see the expiration day.
+It gave me 2 more days.
+I'm stoked, I want to see other courses, tooo.